LudovicLeGuen/le_patissier/README.md

 * Audience
     * New Users
     * Frequent users
-    * Food lovers with creativity
+    * Pastry enthusiasts
     * Curious people
-    * Serious cooks with the need to store content.

 * Demographic
     * Adults
     * Young adults
     * Independant adults
-    * Beginner cooks
+    * Professional chefs
     * Artistic and creative people

 * Psycho Characteristics
-    * Sociable
     * Epicurian
     * Curious
-    * Food knowledge

-* The Users must find thisinformation:
+* The Users must find this information:
-    * The name of the recipe
+    * The name of the categories
-    * The time it takes to cook it
-    * The ingredients
-    * The number of people it feeds
-    * The steps to cook the dish
+    * The name of the products
-    * A picture of the dish
+    * The price of the products
-    * The number of people who collected it
+    * The Brand
-    * The author of the recipe
+    * The picture of the product
-    * The profile of the author
+    * The review of the product
+    * All product by categories for comparaison
+    * A shopping basket
+    * Total to pay
     * The possibility to Log in Log out or register
-    * the possibility to post comments
+    * The possibility to post reviews
+    * The possibility to subscribe to a newsletter
+    * Clear validation of their actions
-    * A view of the previous comments
+    * The legal statements of the company

 * The Administrator has to receive these information:
     * The name of the users
     * The profile of the users
+    * The products
+    * the Brands
-    * The Recipes
+    * The Catgories
-    * The comments
+    * The review
     * the possibility to delete and manage all of the above

 [Back to top ⇧](#le-patissier)